Omokanye/my-portfolio/Readme.md

 Welcome to my portfolio!
 This page showcases the projects, skills, and experience I’ve accumulated as I build my career in tech.

 ## 🖥️ About Me
-I'm a passionate web developer with a strong background in  HTML, CSS, JavaScript, etc..
+I'm a passionate web developer with a strong background in  HTML, CSS and JavaScript.
 I’m currently working on projects that involve front-end development, JavaScript frameworks and Python.

 ## 🚀 Projects